 If your solar panels have a battery in them and you’re looking to install a solar panel system that does not include a battery, you’ll need to remove your old panel and install a new solar panel.

-Since solar panels are typically installed on a flat surface, you may be able to remove the panels with a ladder or even some rope.
+Since solar panels are generally installed on the roof, it may be necessary to use bucket trucks to proceed with their replacement.
 Solar power is the most commonly installed form of renewable energy in Australia, where around 30% of homes have rooftop solar panels.

 What Is The Cost Involved In Removing Solar Panels?